At UniHomes, your privacy is very important to us and we are committed to doing everything we can to protect any personal data you give to us.

 - All Third Parties and Suppliers with whom we have dealings in the ordinary course of our business including those individuals with whom we send marketing information.

-Any reference to ‘you’ or ‘Data Subject’ shall mean any individual receiving this notice for whom we hold personal data.
+Any reference to ‘you’ or ‘Data Subject’ shall mean any individual receiving this notice whose personal data is collected, held or used by us.

-This Privacy Statement does not include information relating to the retention of data on limited companies as such data is not incorporated within the provisions of GDPR.
+This Privacy Notice does not include information relating to the retention of data on limited companies as such data is not personal data which the UK GDPR applies to.

 We may update this notice at any time.
 In many circumstances we hold your data as a 'Data Controller'.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.
 In some circumstances we may acquire or handle your data as a ‘Data Processor’ which means we have been asked to handle your data by a third party other than yourself and do not directly store your data.